botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/control-flow-2.md

     crackers contain 500 calories.
 ```

-This output contains some unwanted whitespace: ideally, we want each snack to appear on a separate line with no leading
+Notice that this output contains some unwanted whitespace: ideally, we want each snack to appear on a separate line with
-indentation.
-However, the extra whitespace is to be expected with our current program: the range block is indented, and
+no leading indentation.
+However, the extra whitespace is to be expected with our current program; the range block is
-YAGPDB is simply reproducing that indentation.
+indented, and YAGPDB is simply reproducing that indentation:

 ```yag
 {{ range $snacks }}